 CARB requires the verification of a submitted repair invoice, work order, or other proof of compliance documentation.

-If directed by the Executive Officer to the referee, the vehicle owner shall pass a referee performed vehicle compliance test as specified in section 2196.7(d) prior to the vehicle being deemed compliant with the requirements of this HD I/M Regulation.
+If directed by the Executive Officer to the referee, the vehicle owner shall pass a referee-performed vehicle compliance test as specified in section 2196.7(d) prior to the vehicle being deemed compliant with the requirements of this HD I/M Regulation.

 The vehicle owner shall complete a referee inspection under the following circumstances: